jonigl/mcp-client-for-ollama/README.md

 This project provides a client that connects to an MCP server and uses Ollama to process queries, enabling tool use capabilities.
 The client establishes a connection to an MCP server, sends queries to Ollama, and handles any tool calls that the model might make.

+> This branch provides an example implementation of the MCP client.
+For a more feature-rich and advanced version, including additional enhancements and capabilities, please refer to the [main branch](https://github.com/jonigl/mcp-client-for-ollama).

 ## Features

 - Connect to any MCP-compliant server